 Ready to learn how to customize the Shopify checkout page?
 We know you may be under the impression that this is going to be a convoluted, time-consuming process.
 Maybe you're assuming that high-level dev work is necessary.
 But, this is actually not the case.
 We're going to show you how to customize the Shopify checkout page quickly and easily - with no experience necessary.
 Introducing AfterSell: the #1 way to offer Shopify upsell at checkout.

-In June 2022 during the Shopify Editions release, Shopify announced checkout extensibility.
-Shopify launched this exclusively for select Shopify Plus stores in early October 2022.
-They plan to expand this functionality to all Shopify plans in the coming year.
+In June 2022 during the Shopify Editions release, Shopify announced their new checkout extensibility feature.
+Shopify has since launched this exclusively for all Shopify Plus stores in early October 2022.

 If you go to the Shopify App Store and search for "AfterSell", you will be able to install the app to your site.